Your PDP is just a way of saying, "Here is what I want to learn and how I want to grow as an RD in the next 5 years."

 You will only need to do this once every 5 years.
 There is no date that you must do this by, however, it is good to do earlier on in your certification cycle.
 Your Learning Plan is when you will select what you want to learn and how you want to grow in the next 5 years as an RD.

-The 3 Parts to Creating Your Learning Plan:
+The Two Main Elements of Your Learning Plan:

-Once you have clicked the boxes for the Performance Indicators that you want, you'll submit it, and your Learning Plan is now sent to CDR to be "approved".
+Once you have clicked "submit", your Learning Plan is now sent to CDR to be "approved".
 You will get an email within 30 days (usually takes much less) saying that it is approved.